 You Can Escape from a Narcissist

 Therapy can help you leave and recover from a narcissistic relationship.
 BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $65 per week.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
 Take a free online assessment and get matched with the right therapist for you.

 What Is a Vulnerable Narcissist?

-A vulnerable narcissist, sometimes referred to as a covert narcissist, outwardly presents as being seemingly introverted, insecure, and anxious.
-While vulnerable narcissism shares the same core insecurities of narcissistic personality disorder (NPD), vulnerable narcissists’ discrete way of displaying these can make it easier for people to fall victim to their problematic behaviors and manipulation.
+A vulnerable narcissist, sometimes referred to as a covert narcissist, outwardly presents as introverted, insecure, and anxious.
+While vulnerable narcissism shares the same core insecurities of narcissistic personality disorder (NPD), vulnerable narcissists’ discrete way of displaying these traits can make it easier for people to fall victim to their problematic behaviors and manipulation.

 Vulnerable narcissist traits may include: